CeciliaZhang6/cs283-f24-assignments/HelloUnity/README.md

 How to play:

 Press W/S for moving.
 Use mouse movements for rotations.
-Space is jump, and shift for sprint.
+Press space for jump, and hold shift for sprint.

 To farm, left click on soil to interact for planting seeds, watering soil, and harvesting.